-Carnarvon Gorge National Park
+1. Carnarvon Gorge National Park

 Rising abruptly above the flat plains of the Bowen Basin, this beautiful national park is characterised by rugged cliffs, spectacular views, diverse wildlife, waterfalls and swimming holes.
 Blackdown is the traditional home of the Ghungalu people and rock art throughout the park reminds us of their connection to the land.
 The site also boasts picnic areas, campsites, nature and cultural walks, and a 4WD loop.
 Find out more here.

-Capella & the Peak Range
+6. Capella + the Peak Range

-Explore the Central Highlands’ agricultural and pastoral history at the Capella Pioneer Village.
+Explore More of the Central Queensland Highlands’ agricultural and pastoral history at the Capella Pioneer Village.
 Its centrepiece is the 1869 “Peak Downs” Homestead, complete with historical and vintage farm machines, many of which are still in working order.
 Meander along the parklands and discover the Australian Light Horse Monument.
 Take a drive through farmland countryside and take in the beauty of The Peaks, a chain of prominent and picturesque mountains.
 Find out more here.

-Springsure & Minerva Hills
+8. Springsure + Minerva Hills

 The Minerva Hills National Park’s striking jagged peaks dotted with ancient Zamia palms provide the scenic backdrop to Springsure, a township known for its heritage, hills and hospitality.
 Spend a day taking in the views from the spectacular lookouts, discovering wildlife along the bushwalking tracks, and browsing the fine selection of local crafts and photos.
 Find out more here.